joshday/OnlineStats.jl/doc/Models.md

 - `Normal`
 - `Poisson`

 To ensure a consistent interface for OnlineStats, fitting a multivariate distribution requires observations to be in rows.
-This differs from Distributions.
+This differs from fitting multivariate distributions in the Distributions package.